A bloke named Joseph posted this question on one of my videos that got me thinking about forward head posture, also known as “chicken neck.”

 - When the suboccipitals are facilitated, the deep neck flexors become lengthened and inhibited.

-The reason I am explaining this is because stretching your SCMs alone will not fix your chicken neck.
+The reason I am explaining this is that stretching your SCMs alone will not fix your chicken neck/forward head posture.

 You need a combination of stretch therapy for the SCMs and suboccipitals, plus strengthening for the cervical extensors and the deep neck flexors to make a difference and start to balance things out.